 “Mexico’s digital economy has great potential.
 We expect it to keep growing in the future,” said Brian Huseman, Amazon’s Vice President for public policy, at a recent event in Mexico City promoting efforts to get more Mexican companies on its platform.
 (Exclusive: Amazon Zooms in on Central Mexico for Large New Warehouse)

-According to an article published by CNBC, Mexico’s online shopping sales are projected to more than double by 2022, reaching $14 billion.
+According to an article published by Yahoo Finance, Mexico’s online shopping sales are projected to more than double by 2022, reaching $14 billion.

 Mexico’s E-commerce Industry is Expanding.
 Why Aren’t Your Payout Methods Expanding Too?

 If your marketplace business has sellers in Mexico or is looking to expand there, there are numerous factors you must consider including working with an indirect or direct payouts provider.
 Why should your business settle for only providing an indirect payouts method, like an e-wallet or bank wire?
 Paying out your marketplace sellers can be a hassle and often leads to unnecessary frustrations.
 With Transpay’s Local Bank Transfer solution, built on a network of bank partners, these frustrations can be eliminated.

 Transpay’s network was originally built in a quest to create the most direct route for consumers to send money, at lower costs and quicker speeds than any other network.
 In 2014, Transpay expanded the network even further by partnering with new bank partners in Mexico.
 This made it possible for businesses to send Local Bank Transfers direct into the recipient's bank account in Mexican pesos.

 According to Transpay's CEO, Samish Kumar, the company continues to create industry-leading payouts options for companies operating in global markets.